 The Christian Ministries Resource Center provides opportunities for students to study current developments in curriculum and resources for age-level and educational ministry.
-Curriculum materials from more than a dozen publishers, as well as a variety of other resources, are available for student use in class projects and/or church ministry.
-This center is also utilized by Asbury Theological Seminary, which is nearby in Wilmore.
+Curriculum materials from more than 20 publishers, as well as a variety of other resources, are available for student use in class projects and/or church ministry.
+This center, housed in the Kinlaw Library, is also utilized by Asbury Theological Seminary, which is nearby in Wilmore.

 - Nearly 100 percent of Christian ministries graduates who seek ministry placement secure a position within a few months of graduation; some are hired prior to graduation.